Exodus 3:1-15 (NRSV)

 Lesson One: We need to remove our skepticism of the holy.
 "Come no closer!
 Remove the sandals from your feet, for the place on which you are standing is holy ground" (Exodus 3:5).
 Some of us would be uneasy with this.
 We live in a skeptical age.
 We might have found some reason to dismiss what we felt.

 I could have missed it.
 I could have let the moment go past me.
-After all, it was just a church service.
+It was just a church service.
 I had been to many before.
 However, in the Sunday evening worship service in the college church at Miltonvale, Kansas, I responded.
 I sensed the presence of God, calling me to a different life than I had planned to that point.
 When I went to my first Walk to Emmaus, some 14 years later, I could have let the moment go past me.
 It was just another retreat.
 However, I felt a deeper sense of calling to spiritual discipline, spiritual life, and to ministry.

 Do not miss the holy moments in your life.